Council of Parent Attorneys and Advocates, Inc. v. DeVos

 Current leadership of the Department of Education, believing that there has been too much required monitoring of racial/ethnic differences under IDEA when there was little reason to believe that bias is involved in those differences and that pressures to reduce significant disproportionality may have been causing the underidentification of disabilities among racial/ethnic minorities, wanted to reconsider this regulation.
-Therefore, in July 2018, the agency issued a regulation delaying implementation of the December 2016 regulation until July 2020 in order that it could give further thought to the matter.
+Therefore, in July 2018, the agency issued a regulation (Delay Regulation) postponing implementation of the December 2016 regulation until July 2020 in order that the agency could give further thought to the matter.

 The Department of Education could also have simply pointed out that at the time the 2016 regulation was issued, the agency, like most other federal agencies and most of the social science community, believed reducing an outcome tended to reduce relative differences in rates of experiencing an outcome, and that, now understanding that the opposite is the case, the agency needs time to consider the implications of the fact that its understanding was incorrect.

-It warrants note that in making the argument that the regulation would incentivize education authorities to reduce the total number of identifications in order to reduce the Risk Ratio, the agency was once again leading the public and educational authorities to believe that reducing an outcome would tend to reduce relative differences between rates of experiencing the outcome, which, as explained, is the opposite of reality.
-Nevertheless, there is a certain validity to the argument.
+It warrants note that in making the argument that the regulation would incentivize education authorities to reduce the total number of identifications in order to reduce the Risk Ratio, the agency was once again leading the public and educational authorities to believe incorrectly that reducing an outcome would tend to reduce, rather than increase, relative differences between rates of experiencing the outcome.
+Nevertheless, there is a certain perverse validity to the argument.
 The only entities actually incentivized to reduce Risk Ratios by limiting the total number of identifications are those that, like the Department of Education itself, mistakenly believe that limiting the total numbers of identifications will tend to reduce, rather than increase, Risk Ratios.
 But, since virtually everyone involved shares that mistaken belief, the incentive would exist, and it appears to have influenced Texas.

-There is also a certain validity to the argument that using the Risk Ratio to measure significant disproportionality would incentivize education authorities to take race/ethnic-conscious action to reduce Risk Ratio, though not exactly as the delay regulation regards the matter.
-Attaching adverse consequences to a finding or racial/ethnic disproportionality will incentive authorities to take race/ethnic-conscious action to avoid such consequences regardless of the measure used to identify racial/ethnic disproportionality.
+There is also a certain perverse validity to the argument that using the Risk Ratio to measure significant disproportionality would incentivize education authorities to take race/ethnic-conscious action to reduce Risk Ratios, though not in the way the Delay Regulation regards the matter.
+Attaching adverse consequences to a finding or racial/ethnic disproportionality will certainly incentive authorities to take race/ethnic-conscious action to avoid such consequences, but it will do regardless of the measure used to identify racial/ethnic disproportionality.
 But in this and varied other settings the incentive is especially strong when the sanctioned measure is the Risk Ratio.
-For the main actions commonly taken to reduce such ratios that are not race/ethnic-conscious in fact tend to increase Rick Ratios, thus providing additional incentives to take racial/ethnic-conscious action to reduce the ratios.
-Texas, for example, would have especially strong incentives to reduce the identification of particular racial/ethnic groups precisely because its limitation on the total number of identifications will tend to cause its educational authorities to have comparatively large risk ratios, at least where groups that commonly have comparatively high identification rates make up comparatively large proportions of the student population and the 8.5 percent limitation in fact reduces the total number of identifications.
+For the main actions commonly taken with the aim of reducing such ratios that are not race/ethnic-conscious in fact tend to increase the ratios, thus providing additional incentives to take racial/ethnic-conscious action to reduce the ratios.
+Texas, for example, would have especially strong incentives to reduce the identification of particular racial/ethnic groups precisely because its limitation on the total number of identifications will tend to cause its educational authorities to have comparatively large risk ratios, at least where groups that commonly have comparatively high identification rates make up comparatively large proportions of the student population, and the 8.5 percent limitation thus in fact reduces the total number of identifications.